slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 After adding the embedding layer, we have a 55 x 2 (doc length x embedding dimension) matrix.
 We need to compress this into a 1D vector to send to the dense layer.
 The dense layer is the final output layer, which makes the final prediction for the classification task.

-As shown above, we add the Flatten and Dense layers to the model:
+As shown above, we add the Flatten and Dense layers to the model.

 Summary of layers:
 ```